tatonetti-lab/nsides/condor/README.md

   * `mlp_dnn.py` runs the deep neural network multilayer perceptron
   * `mlp_dnn_streaming.py` runs the deep neural network multilayer perceptron with file streaming to reduce memory usage on OSG worker nodes
   * `mlp_shallow.py` runs shallow classifiers including using TensorFlow to run Logistic Regression and scikit-learn to run AdaBoost, RandomForest and Logistic Regression
-  * `mlp_shallow_osg.py` runs shallow classifiers including scikit-learn to run AdaBoost, RandomForest and Logistic Regression
+  * `mlp_shallow_osg.py` runs shallow classifiers including scikit-learn to run AdaBoost, RandomForest and Logistic Regression.
+TensorFlow based Logistic Regression is avoided to reduce memory usage on OSG worker nodes
 4. Evaluate a given model model by calculating propensity score adjusted proportional reporting ratios (PRRs) for each reaction. `eval_model.py`

 The script to run the job is `nsides_cpu_run1.sh` which contains the workflow described above.
 The script also installs the following python packages: `h5py5`, `keras`.
 To conserve memory on worker nodes, the script runs `mlp_dnn_streaming.py` and `mlp_shallow_osg.py`.
 The job is submitted to condor via `nsides_cpu_run1.submit` or `nsides_gpu_run1.submit` depending if GPU resources are intended to be used.